iszczesniak/cpp/categories/index.md

 # From lvalue to rvalue

-The C++ standard defines this *standard conversion*: an lvalue can be implicityly (i.e., without a programmer explicityly writing it) converted to an rvalue if needed.
+The C++ standard defines this *standard conversion*: an lvalue can be implicitly (i.e., without a programmer explicitly requesting it) converted to an rvalue if needed.

 For instance, the `+` operator for an integer type (e.g., `int`)